Going for a walk down The Cut!

 From Welton Wharf bridge (6) on Welton Lane keep walking as far as Watling Street Bridge (11) next to The New Inn pub and Top Lock (7) and the Horse Tunnel going under the Watling Street (A5)

 During the winter there are a number of narrow boats moored alongside the canal it this point and on cold mornings a light trail of smoke can be seen and smelt coming from the small chimney on top of the boats.
 I don’t see any boats moving along the canal during the winter.
 I begin to see boats moving on the canal as Easter and spring approaches.
 Suddenly two or three boats going in both directions can be seen over this short section of canal.
-I even saw someone using a canoe (kayak?) one morning.
+I have also spotted a number of people in canoes (kayaks?) moving swiftly along the canal.

 Some of the canal bridges are named!
-Bridge (8) is called Lord`s Bridge but no one appears to know why and Bridge (9) is called Water Lane Bridge, curiously as the road that passes over it is called Station Road?
+Bridge (8) is called Lord`s Bridge but no one appears to know why and Bridge (9) is called Water Lane Bridge, curiously as the road that passes over it is called Station Road, apparently because it would take you up to the long closed Welton Station at Watford village.

 Immediately after going under bridge no.10 is the turn for Leicester at Norton Junction.
 This line, which linked the Grand Junction with the Leicester Canal, was originally called the Grand Union and is still referred to as the “Old Union” by grizzled boaters.
 Stay on the right hand towpath through a couple of small gates, past a few long term moorings until you come to The New Inn Buckby Wharf next to Buckby Top Lock alongside the Watling Street (A5).